serverless/blog/posts/2017-09-12-event-driven-serverless-app-local-dev-exp.md

 ```
 Nothing different than what you are used to.

-> The important aspect to note is that the Serverless Application Platform with all its new products and enhancements, is still compatible with existing serverless applications that you have built.
+> The important aspect to note is that the Serverless Application Platform with all its new products and enhancements is still compatible with existing serverless applications that you have built.

 **Behind the scenes**